 There is extensive literature on the existence and abolition of slavery in Massachusetts.

 1. Literature regarding the development and abolition of slavery in Massachusetts and other northern states is vast and complex.
-This section is intended to provide basic information to students and educators, so that a context is provided for the legal cases.
-Websites that provide a brief overview include www.slavenorth.com and www.slaveryinamerica.org.
+This section is intended to provide basic information to students and educators, so that a context is provided for the legal cases. www.slavenorth.com provides a brief overview.
 Noted books on this subject include Joanne Pope Melish, Disowning Slavery: Gradual Emancipation and Race in New England, 1780 - 1860 (2000) and Arthur Zilversmit, First Emancipation: The Abolition of Slavery in the North (1967).

 2. Thus, the Supreme Judicial Court relied on a brand new state constitution and the emerging principle of judicial review twenty years before the United States Supreme Court articulated this principle in Marbury v.
 Madison, 5 U.S. 137 (1803).